DovetailSoftware/bolt/readme.md

  * Enter a database name, and click OK.
 * For **Oracle**:
  * Click the Provider tab.
- * Choose Microsoft OLE DB Provider for Oracle.
+ * Choose Oracle Provider for OLE DB (preferred) or the Microsoft OLE DB Provider for Oracle.
  * On the Connection tab, enter a server name.
  * Enter the user name and password, and check Allow saving password.
 WARNING: If you do not check Allow saving password, Bolt will not work.
  * Click OK.